This set was produced to introduce an more comprehensive set for these classes, which hadn't been done by previous manufacturers.

 In 1914 the PRR produced the world’s first steel cabin car by introducing the N5.
 Modifications of existing N5’s created the N5a, N5d, N5e and N5f cabin cars.
 In 1941, the PRR built new N5b class cabin cars, with improved safety features including collision posts.
 In 1942, the PRR introduced the N5c.
 The last major design of PRR cabin cars to be built was the N8 class introduced in 1950.
 All of these classes were used extensively across the system through to the end of the PRR.

 All of the above classes have been produced by various brass importers.
-Additionally, Bowser has produced the N8 and N5b as plastic kits, with some kitbashing required to complete the other N5 subclasses.
+Additionally, all wood classes included in this set have been produced in kit form by Quality (Gloor) Craft.
+F&C has done a resin kit of the ND and NDa.
+Walthers produced a RTR version of the N6b.
+Bowser has produced the N5b, N5c, and N8 plastic kits, with some kitbashing required to complete the other N5 subclasses.

-For references in regards to PRR's Wood Cabin Car fleet, please consult Cabin Cars of the Pennsylvania and Long Island Railroads Caboose Data Book No. 2, published by N.J.
+fleet please consult Cabin Car of the Pennsylvania and Long Island Railroads, Caboose Data Book No. 2 published by N.J.
 International, The Keystone, V6 #4, V29#2, and V43#3, published by the PRRT&HS and Volumes 1-3 of the PRR Color Guide.

 As per photos and diagrams, all classes included on this set, except for the N5e & N8 were lettered as follows: “Pennsylvania” centered between the windows, the number was centered below that, and the division/region assignment underneath that.
 The assigned place was changed from “Division” to “Region” in 1940.
 The N8 was lettered with a spaced out “Pennsylvania”, Circle Keystone Monogram, and similarly spaced numbers, with the N5e lettered similarly.